Brisbane and Sydney Mob: 0402 227 498

 Internet defamation of character is on the rise, especially with the growth in popularity of Facebook, Twitter and Google.
 Alex Nelson is a Brisbane Defamation Lawyer specialising in the law that deals with Defamation of Character.

 Defamation trials are often run with a jury and that gives Alex an edge over many other practitioners who have never run, let alone won, a jury trial before.
-Alex had great success in criminal jury trials including acquittals in murder and other serious charges and he brought that experience with him when he began to specialise in defamation law.
+Alex had great success in criminal jury trials including acquittals in murder and other very serious charges and he brought that experience with him when he began to specialise in defamation law.
+He has continued to run a small criminal law practice, focusing upon serious crime where jury trials prevail.

 Defamation of character is both a civil and criminal wrong and is a combination of the old actions for slander and libel.
 A person is defamed when the Defendant: